Whitepapers HF Radio

 To provide IP services over HF in a reasonably efficient manner, a central challenge is to provide a mechanism to support TCP-based applications efficiently.
 This can be done with a TCP PEP (Performance Enhancing Proxy) as shown in the diagram above supporting HTTP.
 By using an optimized protocol over HF, the system inefficiencies of TCP over IP Client can be avoided.

 Isode’s Icon-PEP provides an HF TCP PEP service.
 This uses [HF-PEP: STANAG 5066 TCP Performance Enhancing Proxy Protocol (S5066-APP9)], which in turn makes use of the streaming service specified in [SIS Layer Extension Protocol (SLEP) (S5066-APP3)].The diagram above shows how Icon-PEP supports the TCP PEP model and connects efficiently over HF.
 Note that although the TCP PEP architecture eliminates TCP inefficiency, it cannot address applications with short timeouts or significant hand shaking.
 However, this is not an issue for a wide range of applications.
-Further information on this architecture and Icon-PEP is provided in the Isode whitepaper [Measuring and Analysing HF-PEP for TCP communication and Web Browsing over HF]
+Further information on this architecture and Icon-PEP is provided in the Isode whitepaper [Measuring and Analysing HF-PEP for TCP communication and Web Browsing over HF].

 HTTP Services and Web Browsing